Allex-Nik/gsc/README.md

 ### Different Approaches

 One approach was using **GitHub Desktop**, an application made by GitHub.
-[Include picture of UI here]
 Through the application, you can select the specific repository and branch and "pull" and "push" code.
 Additionally, it allows you to view the changes made to the code before making a commit to the branch uploading your updated code.
 One of the largest benefits was that you have a specified folder where you can pull code and it can act as a "cache" for the branch you are currently working on.

 Another approach is using the git commands in the terminal: